mramshaw/OAuth2.0/README.md

 	$ ls -al

-Verify that you are inside the directory that contains two directories named 'templates' and 'static' as well as:
+Verify that you are inside the directory that contains two directories named `templates` and `static` as well as:

 * database_setup.py
 * lotsofmenus.py